Serein207/nvim-dotfiles/README.md

 nvim
 ```

+3. Run command `:MasonInstallAll`.

 ## Use Neovide

-The `lua/utils.lua` file contains the configuration for neovide, you can modify it according to your needs.
+The `lua/neovide.lua` file contains the configuration for neovide, you can modify it according to your needs.

 The default font is `Monaco Nerd Font Mono`, you can change it to your favorite font.